HermanMartinus/justsketchme-frontend/_posts/2021-06-07-introducing-duplicate.md

 ---
-title: 'Introducing: Duplicate'
+title: 'Introducing: Clone'
-date: 2021-06-07 22:00:00 +0000
+date: 2021-06-07T22:00:00.000+00:00
-permalink: 'new-justsketchme-feature-duplicate'
+permalink: new-justsketchme-feature-clone
 description: Let's use our new features and make cool things
 image: "/uploads/justsketchme-screenshot-3.png"
 author: Dante Ludolf

 ---
 We’ve got some good news for y’all!

-JustSketchMe now has two new features, and their names are Flip and Duplicate.
+JustSketchMe now has two new features, and their names are Flip and Clone.

 This week we’ll be showing you some neat ways that you can make use of them in your practice.

-We’re gonna start off with Duplicate.
+We’re gonna start off with clone.

-Duplicate allows you to replicate and, well, duplicate anything you’ve done on the app.
+Clone allows you to replicate and, well, duplicate anything you’ve done on the app.

 Need an army of fembots in a fighting stance?
 You can do that now.